Firstapostolicchurch/documentation/content/applications/hr/payroll/contracts.rst

    :align: center
    :alt: New contract form to be filled in when creating a new contract.

-- :guilabel:`Contact Reference`: Type in the name or title for the contract, such as `John Smith Contract`.
+- :guilabel:`Contact Reference`: type in the name or title for the contract, such as `John Smith Contract`.
-- :guilabel:`Company`: Select the company the contract applies to by clicking on the drop-down menu.
+- :guilabel:`Company`: select the company the contract applies to by clicking on the drop-down menu.
   A new company can be created by typing the name in the field, then clicking either :guilabel:`Create` to create the new company, or :guilabel:`Create and Edit` to create the new company and edit the company details.
-- :guilabel:`Salary Structure Type`: Select one of the salary structure types from the drop-down menu.
+- :guilabel:`Salary Structure Type`: select one of the salary structure types from the drop-down menu.
 The default salary structure types are :guilabel:`Employee` or :guilabel:`Worker`.
 A new salary structure type can be created by typing the name in the field.
-- :guilabel:`Start Date`: The date the contract starts.
-Choose a date by clicking on the drop-down menu, navigating to the correct month and year by using the :guilabel:`< > (arrow)` icons, then clicking on the :guilabel:`date`.
+- :guilabel:`Start Date`: the date the contract starts.
+Choose a date by clicking on the drop-down menu, navigating to the correct month and year by using the :icon:`fa-chevron-left` :icon:`fa-chevron-right` :guilabel:`(arrow)` icons, then clicking on the :guilabel:`date`.
-- :guilabel:`Working Schedule`: Select one of the working schedules from the drop-down menu.
+- :guilabel:`Working Schedule`: select one of the working schedules from the drop-down menu.

 .. tip::
    The :guilabel:`Working Schedule` drop-down menu displays all the working times for the selected